 Let’s say you’ve set up a server called

-git.example.com to which you have SSH access, and you want to store all your Git repositories under the
+git.example.com that you have SSH access to, and you want to store all your Git repositories under the

 /srv/git exists on that server, you can set up your new repository by copying your bare repository over:

 At this point, other users who have SSH access to the same server which has read-access to the

 /srv/git directory can clone your repository by running